Redocly/redocly-cli/.changeset/dull-pigs-jump.md

 "@redocly/openapi-core": patch
 ---

-Removed the `type:none` sourceDescriptions Arazzo extension.
+Updated sourceDescriptions to require a valid type, to align with the Arazzo specification.